zng-ui/zng/TODO/Optimizations.md

   - Comparison of release mode with/out "inspector" and profiler shows that a 7ms frame turns into a 13ms frame.
   - Some of it is due to all the boxing enabled by "inspector.
   - Can we use the inspector collected metadata to batch generate tracing spans after the frame is send?

+# Parallel UI

+* How much overhead needed to add `rayon` join support for UiNode methods?
+    * Need to make every thing sync.
+    * Vars are already *locked* for updates due to their delayed assign, is only reading from `Arc` slower then from `Rc`?
+    * Event `propagation` becomes indeterministic.
+    * Services must become sync.
+    * State must become sync!
+* Maybe can always have an AppContext for each UI thread, with a copy of services and such, after each update they merge into the main AppContext.